ihita2812/Compiler-for-B--/README.md

 conflicts: 27 shift/reduce, 6 reduce/reduce

 things to fix:
-1. line number - not updating at correct time :(
+1. line number - not updating at correct time :(        //done
 2. ascending order of line number
-3. NEXT - variable should be the same
+3. NEXT - variable should be the same                   //done
-4. RETURN - GOSUB should be called
+4. RETURN - GOSUB should be called                      //done
 5. GOTO/GOSUB - valid line number
+6. GOSUB Control change

+conflicts: 27 shift/reduce, 5 reduce/reduce

+Check all examples as given in the file.